adrienTchounkeu/bmat-report-isrcs/README.rst

 |Python-Versions| |pip-Verion| |Flask-Version| |Pandas-Version| |Numpy-Version|

-``bmat-report-isrc`` is a Data Analysis REST API which consists of reading multiple CSV files that have to be analyzed, cleaned and computed to bring out the Top 10k ISRCs.
+``bmat-report-isrc`` is a Data Analysis REST API that consists of reading multiple CSV files which have to be analyzed, cleaned, and computed to bring out the Top 10k ISRCs.

 --------------------------------------